A different approach to music education for homeschool families

 • discovering patterns rather than memorizing shortcuts

-• building skills that transfer to new situations
+• building skills that transfer to new pieces, new keys, new challenges

 a backyard with a large tree and a patio, and a soccer ball sitting on the yard